python-kasa/python-kasa/README.md

 The following devices have been tested and confirmed as working.
 If your device is unlisted but working, please consider [contributing a fixture file](https://python-kasa.readthedocs.io/en/latest/contribute.html#contributing-fixture-files).

+> [!NOTE]
+> The hub attached Tapo buttons S200B and S200D do not currently support alerting when the button is pressed.

 <!--Do not edit text inside the SUPPORTED section below -->
 <!--SUPPORTED_START-->
 ### Supported Kasa devices